 A holiday with kids is obviously not going to be as relaxing as going away on your own or with your partner or friends but it can still be a lot of fun and you will be making great memories with your family.

 If your little one’s routine looks a little different to usual, or if they’ve developed some new sleep habits while you’re away, try not to stress too much!
 More often than not, things will naturally correct themselves once you are home.
-If not, our sleep consultants in the Little Ones Village can help you to get back on track.
+If not, our sleep consultants are available in the Little Ones Village, where they can help you to get back on track.

 I hope these tips help if you’re thinking about or planning a holiday any time soon.
 It can be really awesome having time away with your little ones – even more so if you’re prepared for any situation!